thegetty/quire-docs/content/docs-v1/collection-catalogues.md

 ## Generate Object Grids

 {{< q-class "box warning" >}}
-- In order to access this feature, make sure you are using `quire-11ty@1.0.0-rc.16` or higher.
-Run `quire info --debug` to see what version of `quire-11ty` you are using.
-If you are on an older version, start a new project by running the command `quire new [project-name]` to update to the latest version of 11ty.
+- In order to access this feature in an older, preexisting project, it must be running on `quire-11ty@1.0.0-rc.16` or higher.
+Run the command `quire info --debug` to see what version of `quire-11ty` your project is using.
+If it is an older version, you will need to start a new project by running the command `quire new [project-name]`, or follow our instructions to [update your existing project](/docs-v1/install-uninstall/#update-an-existing-project).
 {{< /q-class >}}

 In a collection catalogue, there is typically a visual table of contents that unifies all the catalogue entries.
 In Quire, we call this an object grid.
 The grid includes a thumbnail of each object accompanied by object data.
 Each item in the grid hyperlinks to the relevant object page in the catalogue when clicked.